MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements-2017.md

 ### Class types passed to variadic functions

 In Visual Studio 2017, classes or structs that are passed to a variadic function such as `printf` must be trivially copyable.
-When passing such objects, the compiler simply makes a bitwise copy and doesn't call the constructor or destructor.
+When such objects are passed, the compiler simply makes a bitwise copy and doesn't call the constructor or destructor.

 ```cpp
 #include <atomic>